CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

 For scheduling tasks, the scheduler first finds the highest-priority task $\tau_h$ from the ready queue.
 It is worth noting that the scheduler does not need to consider the execution order of tasks within chains here, because such precedence constraints are controlled by the chain support explained in the previous section.
 Then, the scheduler checks if the highest-priority task $\tau_h$ is atomic (peripheral) or not and the scheduling behavior changes according to the task type.

-If the task $\tau_h$ is non-atomic (computational), the scheduler executes $\tau_h$ for one tick of time (scheduling time quantum; 1 ms in our implementation) and repeats the above procedure to find the highest-priority ready task again for preemptiveness.
+If $\tau_h$ is non-atomic (computational), the scheduler executes $\tau_h$ for one tick of time (scheduling time quantum; 1 ms in our implementation) and repeats the above procedure to find the highest-priority ready task again for preemptiveness.
 Note that this is the case for tick-based RTOS.
-In the case of a tickless system, $\tau_h$ can continue to run until it voluntarily relinquishes the CPU or any higher-priority task than $\tau_h$ becomes ready.
+In the case of a tickless system, $\tau_h$ can continue to run until it voluntarily relinquishes the CPU or is preempted by a higher-priority task.